Kathleen Arcaro, PhD

 Profile link: https://profiles.umassmed.edu/

 Research Interests: Dr. Heidi Leftwich is an Assistant Professor of Obstetrics and Gynecology and is double board certified in Obstetrics and Gynecology and Maternal-Fetal Medicine.
 She has served as the Associate Fellowship Director for the Maternal-Fetal Medicine fellowship at UMASS for the last 2 years.
-She is a physician scientist who has contributing to multiple peer reviewed abstracts and manuscripts with a significant interest in placental insufficiency, preeclampsia and intrauterine growth restriction.
+She is a physician scientist who has contributed to multiple peer reviewed abstracts and manuscripts with a significant interest in placental insufficiency, preeclampsia and intrauterine growth restriction.
 In addition, she is the PI of the COVID-19 Analysis on Perinatal Specimens Related to Exposure (CARES) Study, which is prospective study of pregnant women infected with SARS-CoV-2 during their pregnancy.
 This study has included lactating women and the assessment of their colostrum and breast milk after delivery.

 Katrina Mitchell, MD, IBCLC